usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

 SubscribeToMessage()
 ```

-The SubscribeToMessages function must be called after the filters are setup, otherwise the plugin will not receive the wanted messages.
-This function can be invoked more than once, if other filters are added.
-Currently, the only way to un-subscribe to a message is to restart the plugin.
+The `SubscribeToMessages` function must be called after the filters are setup, otherwise the plugin will not receive the wanted messages.
+This function can be invoked more than once, but multiple calls to `SubscribeToMessages` will overwrite previously subscribed message filters.

 #### State Changes